 Not only does running with a friend help you to get more out of your exercise, since someone is doing it with you, they can also keep you on track with goals, whether they be weight, body measurements, or even training for a marathon.
 However, if you also experience some pain when running, a friend can help you to overcome the pain or make sure you get to a safe place without worsening the symptoms.

 Knee Pain Doesn’t Have to Slow You Down!

 If you are experiencing knee pain while running, the first step is to make sure you are wearing proper running shoes made for your feet, body, and stride.
 If it has been awhile since you bought new running shoes, it might be time you start shopping for the perfect pair.

-We gave you our 5 best running shoes for knee pain.
+We gave you our best running shoes for knee pain on Amazon.
 Ready to get the most out of your running game without the pain?

 To come up with the top running shoes for bad knees, we researched a variety of sources for reviews such as REI, Walmart, Target and Dick’s Sporting Goods along with our own personal experience.

 The authors consulted sources such as online magazines for research and reviews unbiased information.

 By using Fakespot.com we tried to eliminate fake reviews and use only genuine ones.

 With so many options available, the authors narrowed down the selections by using products they felt were the best value for the money.

 The staff authors have a wide and varied background as fitness trainers, yoga instructors and runners.
 The authors have decades of experience and are eager to share their knowledge with readers.